 Patler, Caitlin.
-Forthcoming.
+2017.
 “Undocumented Disadvantage, Citizen Advantage, or Both?
 The Comparative Educational Outcomes of Second and 1.5-Generation Latino Young Adults.”
 International Migration Review.
+Online First.

 Patler, Caitlin and Tanya Golash-Boza.
 2017.
 “The Fiscal and Human Costs of Immigration Detention and Deportation in the United States.”
 Sociology Compass.
-Online first.
+11(11):1-9.

 Patler, Caitlin and Whitney N. Laster Pirtle.
 2017.
 “From Undocumented to Lawfully Present: Do Changes to Legal Status Impact Psychological Wellbeing Among Latino Immigrant Young Adults?”
 Social Science & Medicine.
 Online first.